Watch on the Rhine: Production

-The Lillian Hellman play had enjoyed a respectable run of 378 performances on Broadway.
+The Lillian Hellman play had been very successful on Broadway, running 378 performances.
 Feeling its focus on patriotism would make it an ideal and prestigious propaganda film at the height of World War II, Jack L. Warner paid $150,000 for the screen rights in 1941.
-The play's producer Herman Shumlin was hired as director, while many of the actors from the play reprised their role in the film.
+The play's producer/director Herman Shumlin was hired to direct, while many of the actors from the play reprised their role in the film.

 Because Bette Davis was involved with Now, Voyager, producer Hal B. Wallis began searching for another actress for the role of Sara Muller while Hellman's lover Dashiell Hammett began writing the screenplay at their farm in Pleasantville, New York.
 Irene Dunne liked the material but felt the role was too small, and Margaret Sullavan expressed no interest whatsoever.
 Edna Best, Rosemary DeCamp, and Helen Hayes also were considered.

 For the role of Kurt Muller, Wallis wanted Charles Boyer.
 He, however, felt his French accent was wrong for the character, so the producer decided to cast Paul Lukas, who had originated the role on Broadway and had been honored by The Drama League for his performance.

 Paul Henreid later said Jack Warner offered him the lead but turned it down because he did not want to be typecast, and felt that it was based on a "contrived play, in no way up to Elmer Rice's Flight to the West.
 My original contract stipulated that I always get the girl and I used that as an excuse to get out of the movie."

 Meanwhile, Hammett was sidelined by an injured back, and by the time he was ready to resume work on the script, Davis was close to completing her work in Now, Voyager.
 Wallis sent Davis, a staunch supporter of Franklin D. Roosevelt and a fierce opponent of the Nazi Party, the screenplay-in-progress, and she immediately accepted the offer.

 With Davis cast as Sara, Wallis encouraged Hammett to embellish what essentially was a secondary role to make it worthy of the leading lady's status as a star, and to open the story by adding scenes outside the Farrelly living room, which had been the sole setting on stage.